ECC – Electronic Communication Committee Chairperson: Kate Stevens (United Kingdom)

 – Pictures and videos can be generally taken during scientific presentations, for personal use only, and can then be used on Social Media.
 The commercial use of pictures and videos taken during the 56th ERA-EDTA Congress is NOT allowed.

-If a speaker does not want pictures, videos and information regarding his/her presentation published on Social Media, he/she should clearly declares it before and during the presentation.
+If a speaker does not want pictures, videos and information regarding his/her presentation published on Social Media, he/she should clearly declare it before and during the presentation.
 In this case participants are not allowed to take any pictures and/or videos of the presentation and then share them on Social Media; furthermore, they are also not allowed to share any kind of scientific information related to the presentation.

 – Comments and replies to other participants’ tweets and posts must be done with respect, education and with constructive criticisms.